JudgmentLabs/judgeval/README.md

 <h2 align="center">🏁 Get Started</h2>

-Here's how you can quickly start using Judgment:
+Here's how you can quickly start using Judgeval:

 <h3 align="center">📝 Offline Evaluations</h3>
 You can evaluate your workflow execution data to measure quality metrics such as hallucination.